MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 # [JavaScript](#tab/javascript)

 We will next implement telemetry functionality in your LUIS service.
-The LUIS service has built-in telemetry logging available so there's little you need to do to start getting telemetry data from LUIS.  <!---If you are interested in enabling telemetry in a QnA Maker enabled bot, see [Add telemetry to your QnAMaker bot](../v4sdk/bot-builder-telemetry-QnAMaker.md).-->
+The LUIS service has built-in telemetry logging available so there's little you need to do to start getting telemetry data from LUIS.

 To enable the telemetry client in your LUIS recognizer: